Btombari/language-presentation/LANGUAGES.md

 Before to introduce Numeric class, let's check out the figure for Ruby data type.
 All of the class are from Object Class.
 There are the Numeric class and sub-class.

 # Integer (Fixnum and Bignum)
-Two dat type for integer : Fixnum and Bignum„ÄÇ
+Two dat type for integer : Fixnum and Bignum?
 The following arithmetic show the , e.g.,